 Free admission!
 Held every November on the Saturday after Thanksgiving.

 Celebrate Bygone American Traditions at Cane Boil & FiddleFest on Saturday Nov.
 30, 2019 from 10 a.m.-4 p.m.

 Enrich your Thanksgiving holidays with merriment among the piney woods of Morningside Nature Center at the annual Cane Boil & FiddleFest!

 The Cane Boil & FiddleFest continues the age-old traditions of celebrating the fall harvest and live home-spun music.
 Be transported to bygone days by the rustic setting of Morningside’s Living History Farm.
 Hear the enchanting sounds of the youth fiddle contest as they twine through the pines and across the meadow to the kettle where sugar cane juice is boiling down into our yearly supply of sweet, rich cane syrup!
 Other old-timey musicians will join in the melodies all day as visitors watch demonstrations of historic skills, shop our vendor’s wares and join in traditional games and crafts.
 Don’t forget to visit the log cabin and talk to our historic interpreters as they go about a day in the life of 1870.

 The Longleaf Pine Youth Fiddle Contest portion of the Cane Boil is for musicians 18-years-old and younger who may enter in one of three age group divisions:

-For registration and complete rules, and more information about judging and prizes visit http://www.friendsofnatureparks.org or call 352-334-3326.
-Morningside Nature Center is located at 3540 E. University Ave., approximately three miles east of downtown Gainesville.
+Morningside Nature Center is located at 3540 E. University Avenue, Gainesville, FL 32641, approximately three miles east of downtown Gainesville.
+Please note, pets are not allowed in the park.